sourcesoft/ssql/README.md

 [Examples](https://github.com/sourcesoft/ssql/tree/main/_examples)

-### Creating the client

-First connect to the database.
+First create the client by connecting to a database of your choice.

 ```golang
 package main